aurovrata/post-my-contact-form-7/README.txt

 5. You can edit your custom taxonomy nomenclature and slug, do this before mapping it.
 6. If your form contains a file upload field, the featured-image option will appear on the mapping screen.
 Select your file field to map the uploaded image to the post thumbnail.
 7. making custom posts publicly queryable.
 8. Helper metabox on the mapping admin screen gives you direct access to actions and filters to customise the way your form submissions are mapped to a post.
+Easy click-to-copy functionality ready to paste into your functions.php file.

 == Changelog ==
 = 3.4.7 =